Howard County, Maryland

 Howard County is located in the U.S. state of Maryland.
-As of the 2020 census, the population was 334,529.
+As of the 2020 census, the population is 334,529.
 Since there are no incorporated municipalities, there is no incorporated county seat either.
 Therefore, its county seat is the unincorporated community of Ellicott City.
-Howard County is included in the Baltimore-Columbia-Towson, MD Metropolitan Statistical Area, which is also part of the larger Washington-Baltimore-Arlington, DC-MD-VA-WV-PA Combined Statistical Area.
+Howard County is part of the Baltimore metropolitan area.

-Recent south county development has led to some realignment towards the Washington, D.C. media and employment markets.
-The county is home to Columbia, a major planned community of approximately 100,000 founded in 1967.
+The county is home to Columbia, a planned community between Baltimore and Washington, D.C. with a population of approximately 100,000, founded in 1967.